-5. You eat first.
+6. You eat first.
+Don’t feed them until you’ve eaten.
 This “warms” them up.
 Seeing, smelling, and being around the activity of eating helps put them in the mood.*

-10. If you’re making a big change, like from kibble to a raw diet, you may need to transition to get your pet accustomed to the taste and texture, along with giving their digestive system time to adapt (important if your pet has a sensitive stomach).
-Also see step 8.
+11. If you’re making a big change, like from kibble to a raw diet, you may need to transition to get your pet accustomed to the taste and texture, along with giving their digestive system time to adapt (important if your pet has a sensitive stomach).